 Photographing snowflakes requires a lot of patience and preparation and is one that also requires a lot of practice.
 Moreover, you need to keep yourself and your gear comfortable and be ready with the equipment required for photographing great macro images of the snow.
 This tutorial from Photzy talks about understanding snowflakes, gear, and accessories required, camera settings, and how to stay comfortable and warm when capturing brilliant photographs of snowflakes.

 Besides the extreme weather conditions and many other things to take care of in winter like gear protection, battery life, winter landscapes, and snowscapes can be some of the most magical to photograph because of the snow, frost, fog, side lighting from the sun, and so on.
 It is one of the best seasons to get out and come home with stunning landscape photographs.
-This tutorial from Photography Life talks about everything that you need for photographing beautiful winter landscapes.
+This tutorial talks about everything that you need for photographing beautiful winter landscapes.

 Winter and colder weather do not mean that you cannot capture photographs outdoors, especially portraits of kids.
 Winter can bring in a beautiful atmosphere and with the evening and morning sun most of the time soft with a beautiful glow, it is one of the best times to capture the warmth of the sun and the cold of the winter in a frame.
 This tutorial from Digital Photography School discusses 10 tips for capturing stunning winter portraits of your kids.